 Price: Mid-range

-Users report a phenomenal difference across various calibers; the .30-06 Savage 110 gives off pleasant shooting vibes, while the 12-gauge Remington 1100 no longer causes bruising even after 75 rounds of clay shooting.
-The simple, no-modification slip-on installation is a key advantage, and its non-slip surface ensures it stays put.
-While it can be fitted over an existing pad to increase the length of pull by one inch, the manufacturer recommends removing the factory pad for optimal performance.
-Although some may find its aesthetics purely functional, the consensus is clear: the AirTech provides an exceptional, shoulder-saving upgrade that significantly enhances stability, control, and endurance for extended sessions at the range or in the field.
+You can fit it over an existing pad to improve the length of pull by one inch.
+But the manufacturers recommend removing the factory pad for optimal performance.
+Some users find its visual appeal purely functional, but the AirTech provides an exceptional, shoulder-saving upgrade.
+It significantly enhances stability, control, and endurance for extended sessions at the range or in the field.

-KEEPER MG Recoil Pad
+2. KEEPER MG Recoil Pad

 Key Feature: Gel-filled design for effective recoil absorption.